Overview

 Data breaches

-In the event of a data breach involving personal information, AAFCANS is obliged to advise any individual where that breach is likely to result in serious harm.
+In the event of a data breach involving personal information, AAFCANS is obliged to advise an individual where that breach is likely to result in serious harm.
 This is known as an ‘eligible data breach’.

 Access to personal information (APP 12)

-- it would be protected by legal professional privilege;
+- it would be protected by legal professional privilege

 - doing so is illegal or in breach of any Court order.

-If AAFCANS suspects that you are involved in an unlawful activity or serious misconduct in relation to our purpose and giving you access to the information would prejudice our position, AAFCANS will not release the information to you.
+If AAFCANS suspects that an individual is involved in an unlawful activity or serious misconduct in relation to our purpose and giving access to the information would prejudice our position, AAFCANS will not release the information.
+AAFCANS will not release information if by doing so would reveal information that is commercially sensitive to AAFCANS.

 Correction of personal information (APP 13)